LDFranck/sky130_vbl_ip__overvoltage/README.md

 ### Efabless Chipalooza Challange 2024 <br><sub>16 Feb.
 2024 - 17 Apr.
 2024</sub>
 **Abstract:** An over-voltage detection circuit with a digitally programmable trip point designed in SkyWater 130nm process technology.
-The proposed circuit is based on a multiple-tap voltage divider, an analog multiplexer, a level shifter, and a comparator with hysteresis.
-There are sixteen threshold levels available for selection, ranging from 3.30V (`4'b0000`) to 5.50V (`4'b1111`).
+The proposed circuit is based on a multiple-tap voltage divider, an analog multiplexer, a level shifter, and a comparator with hysteresis.<br>
+There are 16 threshold levels available for selection, ranging from 3.30V (`4'b0000`) to 5.50V (`4'b1111`).

 ## Team
 **Company:** [Von Braun Labs](https://wvblabs.com.br/)